ianblenke/docker-ceph-dash/README.md

 You should then be able to open a browser to ceph-dash at your wildcard domain, ie: http://ceph-dash.example.com

-Alternatively, there is a ceph-dash.cloud-init in this project that can be used to install this as a fleet unit:
+_Alternatively_, there is a [ceph-dash-deis.cloud-init](https://github.com/ianblenke/docker-ceph-dash/blob/master/ceph-dash-deis.cloud-init) in this project that can be used to install this as a fleet unit:

-    sudo coreos-cloudinit --from-file=ceph-dash.cloud-init
+    sudo coreos-cloudinit --from-file=ceph-dash-deis.cloud-init

-Or simply add the contents of that to your [Deis](http://deis.io) cloud-init user-data yaml file.
+Or simply add the contents of this file to your [Deis](http://deis.io) cloud-init user-data yaml file.

 You could also probably PaaS deploy this with some effort.
 If you manage that, please fork this project and generate a PR with some instructions!

-Enjoy.